-- To utilize a multidisciplinary framework to identify and explain the processes by which individuals, societies and regions are interconnected
+1. utilize a multidisciplinary framework to identify and explain the processes by which individuals, societies and regions are interconnected.

-- To formulate questions and apply appropriate analytic tools to critically investigate regional and global issues
+2. formulate questions and apply appropriate analytic tools to investigate regional and/or global issues.

-- To effectively communicate their understanding of critical regional and global issues
+3. effectively communicate their understanding of regional and global issues.

-- To generate a theoretically and historically informed analysis of social phenomena within a national, regional, or international context
+4. generate a theoretically and historically informed analysis of social phenomena within a national, regional, or international context.

-- To apply their knowledge and skills to formulate practical and ethical responses to regional and global issues
+6. apply their knowledge and skills to formulate practical and/or ethical responses to regional and global issues.

 The International Studies Concentration prepares students for both graduate school and careers in government, international organizations, business, and the non-profit sectors.